413x5/mx-wcc24-py/01_generate_accounts/README.md

 ## Prerequisites

 Before running the script, ensure you have:

-1. Set up the Python environment (see main [README](../README.md))
+1. Set up the Python environment (see main [Readme](../README.md))
 2. Created a `wallets_password.txt` file in the root directory containing the password for encrypting the wallets
 3. `mxpy` installed for automated faucet funding requests.
-Details [here](https://docs.multiversx.com/sdk-and-tools/sdk-py/installing-mxpy)
+[Details here](https://docs.multiversx.com/sdk-and-tools/sdk-py/installing-mxpy)

 ## Features